JonrGull/Budget-Organizer/README.md

 # Future features

 - Add some animations
-- Maybe further the future, but I'd like to add cookies so it can actually be used properly.
+- Maybe further in the future, but I'd like to add cookies so it can actually be used properly.
 Currently, if you refresh the page, all data is lost.
 However, I am aware I would need more of a backend to achieve this feature.